Provider systems MUST NOT use this volumetric model as a ‘gold standard’, but MAY use it as the basis of developing their own volumetric models.

 V&P testing model

-Suppliers SHALL submit for review a high level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.
+Suppliers MUST submit for review a high-level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.

 Suppliers’ test approaches SHOULD include a LOAD and a RAMP test and ideally a SOAK test.
-Suppliers SHALL supply comprehensive results of the test including timings for round trip API call/response against the message sizes used and the tps at the time of the request was made.
+Suppliers MUST supply comprehensive results of the test including timings for round trip API call/response against the message sizes used and the TPS at the time the request was made.

 V&P testing infrastructure scaling

 Predictive models of load are provided to give an indication of the likely volume and profile of full production roll out.